Earlier today Peter Kay announced on Twitter that he was cancelling his 18 month tour due to unforeseen family circumstances.

 In theory you should get all he costs back but a third party seller may say that it still undertook the service and so is entitled to keep this amount.
 It is possible that this cost will be kept.
 Always check terms and conditions when using these sites, although you can try and argue unfair charges and contracts.

 Because there is a breach of contract (Consumer Rights Act 2015) you should be entitled to consequential loss such as travel costs or hotels that you may have booked.
 In this case there has been so much notice given that it is unlikely that you would have lost out on travel costs or not be able to get the costs of a hotel back.
+In the unlikely event that you have incurred other costs you should claim under the Consumer Rights Act 2015.

 For more information, tips, advice, guidance and consumer laws explore the blog and GET THE BOOK!
 How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS!